blenderous/blenderous.github.io/cv.md

 - Learned to use MongoDB noSQL database using the basic level certification course from the MongoDB website.

 ### Javascript *(level: medium to advanced)*
-- Created a question and answer application using `React.js` and deployed it on [heroku](https://powerful-fortress-45267.herokuapp.com/questionnaire-app).
+- Created a question and answer application using `ReactJS` and deployed it on [heroku](https://powerful-fortress-45267.herokuapp.com/questionnaire-app).
 The questions are from a file called Data.js and a bar graph about correct and wrong answers is shown when the user submits.
 The source code of the application can be found [here](https://github.com/blenderous/questionnaire-app).
 - Completed the lesson on `ReactJS` part I, from codecademy.
 - Created a web application using `NodeJS` and `ExpressJS` for the backend and `jQuery` for front-end.
 For database, I have used `MongoDB`.
 Link to the application: [click here](https://daily-checklist-app.herokuapp.com/ "Application").
 - Learning to use ES6 and Babel.